“I am different, not less.” – Temple Grandin

 On April 2, 2020 is “World Autism Awareness Day” and throughout the month of April, Autism Speaks (www.autismspeaks.org) focuses on sharing real-life, in depth stories and provides countless opportunities to increase the understanding and acceptance of people with autism.
 The ultimate goal is to widen support, foster kindness and equality, and most of all, encourage acceptance .
 Let’s all work together to achieve this tremendous goal.
 Our autism community and families of those with autism are so deserving.

 Similar to the spectrum of colors in a rainbow, there’s a range of autism disorders, known as autism spectrum disorder (ASD).
 It refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication.
 It is said that autism affects an estimated 1 in 54 children in the United States today according to the Center for Disease Control.
+Of those, it is said 80% of children have sleep-related issues resulting in multiple complications (www.myslumberyard.com).
 The trademark signs of autism usually appear between the ages of 2-3 years old, and it is possible to receive a diagnosis as early as 18 months old (www.autismspeaks.org)

 “Let’s light it Up Blue!”
 Does this phrase sound familiar?
 This campaign began with the organization, Autism Speaks, as a means to spread awareness surrounding autism.
 On April 2, World Autism Day, people are encouraged to wear the color blue, as well as light up their homes and offices blue.
 While blue is the color associated with Autism Speaks, blue means even more to those on the autism spectrum.
 Blue signifies calmness and acceptance for those living in a world of full of trials and tribulations, along with constant noise and chaos.